What Is City Planning Software?

 Why We Love Them

-City Planning Software Comparison
+City Planning Software Provider Comparison

-Number | Software | Location | Key Focus | Primary Users | Pros |
+| Number | Platform | Location | Services | Target Audience | Pros |

-3 | Autodesk | San Rafael, California, USA | Detailed infrastructure design, engineering, and BIM | Civil Engineers, Architects | Provides an end-to-end solution from conceptual design to detailed engineering. |
+| 3 | Autodesk | San Francisco, California, USA | CAD/BIM for infrastructure and buildings; InfraWorks for conceptual design; collaboration in the cloud | Civil Engineers, Urban Designers | Seamless path from conceptual modeling to BIM-grade documentation. |

 Frequently Asked Questions